 Almost every home and office I work in has a problem with boxes and cords.

-They take up a huge amount of room and are just never used again.
+Box, cable and cord storage takes up a huge amount of room and are just never used again.
 It seems like it should be easy for people to let go.
 And yet.

 When does this fear of getting rid of boxes first set in?
 I’m working on a theory that the understanding of the technology that comes in the box has something to do with it.
 Fear of letting go of excess cords and boxes can bring an organizing session to a halt.
 To keep moving forward, it is important to take a moment and think the problem through.